CAPTAIN OF THE ALBATROSS

 In 2001, he sold his business and went back to work on the water, Sport and Commercial fishing.
 He has run the ALBATROSS since 2004.
 Boats and fishing have not been his only activities on the water.
 He was also a serious surfer for 44 years, a kite boarder for 10 and now spends his free time sailing as much as possible.

 He knows the waters from Cape Point to Ocracoke Inlet intimately and it is a rare day that he cannot find the fish somewhere.
-He knows a lot about the history, geography and trees of Hatteras Island and can keep the rare, slow day of fishing interesting for the curious.
+He knows a lot about the history, geography and trees of Hatteras Island and can keep that rare, slow day of fishing interesting for the curious.

 CAPTAIN OF THE ALBATROSS II

 Capt.
 Bryan is a talented chef who knows how to cook ‘em as well as catch ‘em!
-He and Antoinette, his creative wife, an artist and owner of Kinnakeet Clay pottery and gallery in Avon, are behind Hatteras Cat, a rich pet treat made from recycled fish scraps from our catches.
+He and Antoinette, his creative wife, an artist and owner of Kinnakeet Clay pottery studio and gallery in Avon, are behind Hatteras Cat, a rich pet treat made from recycled fish scraps from our catches.

 CAPTAIN OF THE ALBATROSS III